 BOI UK is fully owned by BOI, and its IDRs are equalised with BOI's.
-BOI UK's SSR at 'a-' reflects our view that the probability of support from BOI is very high.
-This is underpinned by a record of unquestioned support from the parent, strong integration within the group, high fungibility of capital and funding between BOI UK and the group, and the high reputational risk the group would face in case of BOI UK's default.
-The IDRs also reflect the protection of its third-party senior liabilities provided by the group's buffers of junior and senior debt.
+BOI UK's Shareholder Support Rating of 'a' reflects our view that the probability of support from BOI is very high.
+This is underpinned by a record of unquestioned support from the parent, strong integration within the group, high fungibility of capital and funding between BOI UK and the group, and the huge reputational risk the group would face in case of BOI UK's default.
+The IDRs also reflect the protection of BOI UK's third-party senior liabilities provided by the group's buffers of junior and senior debt.

-BOI UK's DCR is aligned its Long-Term IDR because, under UK legislation, derivative counterparties have no preferential status over other senior obligations in a resolution.
+BOI UK's DCR is aligned with its Long-Term IDR because, under UK legislation, derivative counterparties have no preferential status over other senior obligations in a resolution.